Contributors Dropdown icon

-Incrementality measurement makes the value of your efforts easier to pinpoint.
-It allows you to isolate the true lift driven by your campaigns, so you can optimize advertising spend, justify marketing budgets and make data-backed decisions that drive real results.
+Instead of guessing which results your marketing efforts caused, measuring incrementality isolates the true lift created by your campaigns.
+Once you understand the incremental impact, you can optimize advertising spend, justify marketing budgets and make decisions that drive results.

 What is advertising incrementality?